Heerozh/spectre/README.md

 #### Differences with zipline:
 * spectre's `QuandlLoader` using float32 datatype for GPU performance.
-* For performance, spectre's arranges the data to be flattened by bars without time information so may be differences such as `Return(win=10)` may actually be more than 10 days/time.
+* For performance, spectre's arranges the data to be flattened by bars without time information so may be differences, such as `Return(win=10)` may actually be more than 10 days if some stock not open trading in period.
 * When encounter NaN, spectre returns NaN, zipline uses `nan*` so still give you a number.
 * If an asset has no data on the day, spectre will filter it out, no matter what value you return.

 #### Differences with common chart:
 * The data is re-adjusted every day, so the factor you got, like the MA, will be different from the stock chart software which only adjusted according to last day.
   If you want adjusted by last day, use like 'AdjustedDataFactor(OHLCV.close)' as input data.
+  This will speeds up a lot because it only needs to be adjusted once, but brings Look-Ahead Bias.

 ### Factor lists